Joe O'Connor (snooker player)

 Joe O'Connor (born 8 November 1995) is an English professional snooker player from Leicester.
-He was the 2018 English Amateur Champion and a ranking event finalist at the 2022 Scottish Open.
+After winning the English Amateur Championship in June 2018, he turned professional in the 2018–19 snooker season.
+He has since reached three ranking finals, at the 2022 Scottish Open, the 2025 World Open, and the 2025 Championship League.
+He made his Crucible debut at the 2024 World Snooker Championship.
+His highest world ranking is 28th.

 Career

 Amateur

 Previously a junior pool champion, O'Connor qualified for the snooker main draw as an amateur at the 2014 Wuxi Classic, then faced Neil Robertson at the 2014, and Mark Selby at the 2015 UK Championship.
 He won four events on the 2017–18 English amateur tour.

 Ahead of the 2018–19 season, O'Connor defeated Brandon Sargeant 4–1 and then Oliver Brown 4–0 to secure a two-year professional tour card for the first time at the 2018 EBSA Play-Offs at the English Institute of Sport in Sheffield.
 In June 2018, he beat Andrew Norman 10–3 to become the English Amateur Champion before turning professional.